 Most Linux distributions with enforced Security-Enhanced Linux (SELinux) policies won’t allow the Apache Web Server to connect to an OCSP responder server by default.
 Here is how you adjust your SELinux policies to allow Apache to perform OCSP stapling, and what it means for your server security.

 This tutorial assumes that you’re running a Linux distribution with a default SELinux policy set resembling those from SELinux Reference Policy by Tresys Technology.
-(Including recent versions of CentOS, Fedora, Red Hat Enterprise Linux (RHEL), and optionally most others.)
+(Including recent versions of CentOS, Fedora Linux, Red Hat Enterprise Linux (RHEL), and optionally most others.)

 This would manifest as error “SEC_ERROR_OCSP_TRY_SERVER_LATER” in Firefox who’ll see a stapled OCSP error response from Apache and block visitors from accessing the website.
 You’ll find a matching message in the SELinux audit log showing that Apache was denied permissions to connect to a remote port 80 over a TCP socket:

-You must restart the webserver after issuing this command for it to take affect on a running server instance.
+You must restart the web server after issuing this command for it to take effect on a running server instance.
 This is the same boolean you’d use to allow connections to a reverse or intermediary proxy, or to allow network connections from a script executed as the Apache user.

 Browsers who trust stapled OCSP response, such as Firefox, won’t retry a OCSP request on their own in error conditions.
 Personally, I believe it’s better to not staple error responses (in case of server configuration issues like this, or a network issues) and let clients retry for themselves.
 This potentially increases the load on the OCSP responder, but at least clients won’t give up on connecting to your website.
 You can change this behavior by modifying the following option in your Apache configuration: